algorithm-archivists/algorithm-archive/contents/probability/distributions/distributions.md

 Here, $$\left\{H,T\right\}$$ is the domain of $$P(n)$$, telling us that $$n$$ can only be either $$H$$ or $$T$$.

 If we use a different system, the outcome $$n$$ could mean other things.
-For example, the outcome of a __die roll__ has the probability distribution,
+For example, it could be a number like the outcome of a __die roll__ which has the probability distribution,

 $$